-San Juan Creek is located in the County of Orange (33.606546N, -117.446041W) and drains a larger watershed compared to San Diego Creek.
+San Juan Creek is located in the County of Riverside (33.606546N, -117.446041W) and drains a larger watershed compared to San Diego Creek.
 San Juan Creek originates in the Santa Ana mountains that are largely undeveloped, whereas lower portions of the creek are engineered for flood control in the urbanized areas of the watershed.
 The upper portion of San Juan Creek was described in a regional basin plan (San Diego Regional Water Quality Control Board) as not attaining aquatic life uses because CSCI scores were lower than the tenth percentile of scores observed at reference sites.
 However, both physical habitat and water chemistry parameters at the assessment site suggested conditions were adequate to support biotic integrity.
-Toxicity tests also showed 100% survival of Ceriodaphnia dubia, providing evidence that toxicity was not a likely stressor impacting biology at the site.
+Toxicity tests also showed 100% survival of Ceriodaphnia dubia,.

 The SQI results for the sampling station in the upper San Juan Creek confirmed the above results by categorizing the site as “impacted by unknown stress” (Figure 8b).
 The CSCI score at the site is 0.68, whereas the ASCI score is close to reference conditions at 0.94; the biological condition category for the SQI indicates the site is impacted for the CSCI only.
 The likelihood of biological alteration was estimated as 15% from chemistry stress and 51% from physical habitat stress, with a combined likelihood of 59% from overall stress.
 Total nitrogen, total phosphorus, and conductivity were 0.3 mg/L, 0 mg/L, and 153 μS/cm, placing the site in the 21st, 7th, and 2nd percentiles for water chemistry, respectively, among all sites.
 Similarly, CRAM and IPI scores were 94 and 1.06, placing the creek in the 98th and 85th percentiles for the region.
 As such, initial results suggest that neither chemistry nor physical stressors are impacting biological condition and a formal causal assessment at the site may be needed to identify additional stressors that may be impacting the aquatic life use.